 Teaching Trauma-Sensitive Yoga: A Workshop for Yoga Teachers

-David Emerson is coauthor of Overcoming Trauma through Yoga, author of the forthcoming Trauma-Sensitive Yoga in Therapy, and the director of yoga services at the Trauma Center of the Justice Resource Institute in Brookline, Massachusetts, where he coined the term…
+David Emerson, coauthor of Overcoming Trauma through Yoga, author of Trauma-Sensitive Yoga in Therapy, is director of yoga services at the Trauma Center at Justice Resource Institute in Brookline, Massachusetts, where he coined the term…

 Full Bio & Programs

-Jenn Turner, RYT, MA, is a skilled Kripalu Yoga teacher.
-She currently leads yoga classes at the Trauma Center at Justice Resource Institute in Brookline, Massachusetts, where she codesigned the protocol and is teaching classes for a three-year National…
+Jenn Turner, RYT, MA, is a Kripalu Yoga teacher who leads classes at the Trauma Center at Justice Resource Institute in Brookline, Massachusetts.
+She codesigned the protocol and is teaching classes for a three-year National…

 Full Bio & Programs